August 29, 2017 • 3 min read

-I’m writing a blog post series about preparing technical talks; the introduction is available here.
+I’m writing a blog post series about preparing technical talks, here are the five parts:

 Today, I’ll be covering the second part of my process: brainstorming.

-Brainstorming is the most important part of the process.
-It's the foundation for everything that follows, and it has two parts:
+Brainstorming is the most important part of the process, because it’s the foundation for everything that follows.
+For me it has two parts:

 Here’s a little more about each step.

-To prepare a good talk, I need to generate a lot of ideas.
+To prepare a good talk, I generate a lot of ideas.

-For every idea that makes it into a talk, I’ve rejected four or five.
-This ratio is possible because I think deeply in a subject in an open-minded and non-trivial way.
-Listening to technical news and blog posts, reading code, listening to the people around me, and non-judgementally writing things down.
-With this mindset, I can cultivate a long list of ideas which will help me fill out the time and hopefully keep the audience engaged.
+For every idea that makes it into a talk, I’ve rejected five.
+This slaughter is possible because I think about a subject for hours in an open-minded way.
+Listening to technical news and blog posts and the people around me, reading code, and writing things down.
+With this mindset, I cultivate a long list of ideas which will help me fill out the time.

 Leading up to a talk, I like to solicit ideas from my coworkers and the general programming.
 I had some great conversations and received many ideas through our company Slack.
-The Tweet below did the same thing with the community outside my office.
-I think borrowing ideas from others makes your talk stronger against the inevitable blind spots we all possess.
+Borrowing ideas from others makes your talk stronger against the inevitable blind spots we all possess.

 I use GTD for taking notes in a physical notebook.
 Whatever your method, be sure to capture every one of the great ideas you generate.
 Without a rigorous system of note-taking, I would lose a lot of the ideas to simple forgetfulness.

-The next post in this series covers an important subject, researching and preparing slides.← Previous Post Next Post →
+The next post in this series covers an important subject, researching and preparing slides.